 If you’re getting to Portovenere by boat, as I did, your first sight while you approach the town will be the stunning, colorful skyline.
 I suggest you start exploring the lovely harbor, with its narrow houses that make a beautiful pastel-colored backdrop.

 Tip: To get beautiful harbor shots, go to the Aldo Moro promenade and turn right almost immediately, ending up on the pier.
 That is the perfect vantage point!

 Porta del Borgo and the historical center

 To enter Portovenere’s historic center, walk across Porta del Borgo, the ancient entrance that has remained intact since the 12th century.
 From the arch’s opening, you’ll see Via Giovanni Capellini, the central axis of the town.

 Like the villages of the Cinque Terre, the streets of Portovenere wind up the steep rocky hill to the Doria Castle and the Church of San Lorenzo, offering scenic views over the Gulf of Poets.
-The main street is lined in pastel-colored houses leaning against each other, with souvenir and artisan shops, bakeries, bars, restaurants.
+The main street is lined with pastel-colored houses leaning against each other, with souvenir and artisan shops, bakeries, bars, and restaurants.
 All of them are super cozy, albeit often touristy.

 The crowd didn’t alter my pleasure as I strolled along the alleys bordered by the multi-colored facades.
 You’ll soon find out how Portovenere’s beauty is in the small things.
 The shops and restaurants are tastefully decorated with plants.
-Or the old green letterboxes and the ceramic signs which displaying the numbers of the houses.
+Or the old green letterboxes and the ceramic signs which display the numbers of the houses.
 I don’t know about you, but I have a passion for doors, above all the old and worn ones.
 During my wanderings in Portovenere historical center, I stumbled into a few ones that I found fantastic.